Updated: October 31, 2025

 Avenidas Novas

 Avenidas Novas is a premier destination for luxury property investment in Lisbon.
-In 2023, the average property price stood at €7,126 per square meter.
+The average property price is €8,377 per square meter.
 Graced with expansive, tree-lined avenues, this affluent neighborhood features grand architecture and residences in contemporary design that epitomize elegance and sophistication.

 From the prestigious Avenida da Liberdade, adorned with upscale boutiques, Avenidas Novas offers a blend of wealthy, large areas to explore and convenience at every turn.
 As Lisbon’s bustling business hub, it caters to the discerning tastes of working professionals while offering vibrant cafes and high-end rooftop bars with panoramic city views.
-A villa or apartment, Avenidas Novas, presents an opportunity to live at and own a coveted address.

 Belém

 Located along the picturesque banks of the River Tagus, Belém is an iconic district just to the west of the Portuguese capital that boasts cultural treasures like the Jerónimos Monastery and the Belém Tower.
-In 2023, properties were priced at €6,548 per square meter
+Properties are priced at €6,757 per square meter (average asking price).

 With its blend of historic charm and modern amenities, including the renowned MAAT museum, Belém offers an unmatched lifestyle, attracting discerning buyers seeking sophistication and convenience in Lisbon.